ubuntu-mate/ubuntu-mate.org/README.md

     ./scripts/test.sh

-This will check links, images and page metadata for errors.
+This will check internal links, images and page metadata for errors.

+From time to time, you may wish to run the test with `--external` to check links to other websites, blogs or people pages in case of [link rot](https://en.wikipedia.org/wiki/Link_rot).

 ## Translations